rancher/rio/README.md

 Rio is intended to be a single tool that is suitable for all stages of the container lifecycle, from development to production.

+## Current Status: Early Preview

+This is an early preview, features may be broken, not work as described, and has been known to be irresistibly drawn to large cities, where it will back up sewers, reverse street signs, and steal everyone's left shoe.
+Please try it out and file bugs.

 ### Goals

 1. Fun.
 Containers should be fun.